 Why Does My Business's Balance Sheet Matter?

 The first step for lenders in the underwriting process is determining your ability to meet repayment terms.
-So, will you be able to pay this loan back?
-Banks and other lenders look at a balance sheet to better understand your business's past performance and assess its ability to accrue enough revenue to repay promptly.
+In other words, will you be able to repay this loan or not?
+Subordinated debt financing is one avenue that's considered, with banks and other lenders analyzing the balance sheet to better understand your business's past performance and assess its ability to accrue sufficient revenue for repayment.
+Your large balance sheets can provide these lenders a comprehensive assessment of your revenue history, maximizing potential for debt financing, thereby working in your favor.

 Will I Need to Offer Collateral for a Cash Flow Loan?